Mercy Thompson Series

 How foolish of her not to remember.
 It was the sole reason she wanted to stay beneath notice, especially that of the more dominant wolves.

 The less she was noticed, the easier it would be to slip away and escape.
 Letting loose with her temper would only complicate things.
-She was with a pack now, however unwanted, and had to subdue herself if she wanted to survive.
+She was with a pack now, however unwanted, and had to subdue herself if she wanted to survive to escape.

 She had to remember that.